-2.1.1 The survey universe
+The survey universe

-The 2003 Survey of Household Spending was carried out in private households in Canada's ten provinces and three territories.1
+The 2006 Survey of Household Spending was carried out in private households in Canada's 10 provinces.
+The territories were not included in 2006, being surveyed every odd numbered year.

 The following groups were excluded from the survey: